 Please fill out the Student Photo/Video Release Form and please ensure you bring it with you onsite (you do not need to send it ahead of time):

-- Student Photo Video Release Form for Sault Ste.
-Marie and London
+- Student Photo Video Release Form for London and Waterloo

 - Student Photo/Video Release Form for Toronto: English | Français